Surface instabilities in laminar compressible boundary layers with sublimation: Linearization

 \subsubsection{Boundary Conditions}

 Since the governing equations are solved on the nominally receding surface $\overline{v}_s$, the effects of perturbations to the surface resulting from $v_s^\prime$ must be accounted for.
-Taking the surface position to be at $y=\eta^\prime$, where the nominal surface is at $y=0$, a first-order Taylor expansion gives
+Taking the surface position to be at $y=\eta^\prime$, where the nominal surface is at $y=0$, the full interface boundary conditions resulting from no-slip, zero pressure gradient, and the interface mass/energy balances are:

-This technique is applied to the wall boundary conditions, where $u(\eta^\prime) = w(\eta^\prime) = 0$, and $v^\prime(\eta^\prime) = -\dot{m}^\prime / \rho_s$.
-The temperature condition is obtained by the surface energy balance, including conjugate heat transfer with the solid.
-The same expansion procedure applies to gradients, which are used for enforcing the diffusion and heat flux conditions.
+Note that the fluid boundary conditions are coupled both to the interface and the solid state through the interface balances.
+These conditions can be transformed from the unknown interface position, $y=\eta'$, to the nominal surface, $y=0$, through a first-order Taylor expansion:

+Utilizing this transformation, the boundary conditions are then numerically enforced at the nominal surface, $y=0$, as:

 This method of applying boundary conditions to the nominal surface position by linear expansion has been used on similar problems \citep{lees1972stability, lekoudis1976compressible}.
+The far-field is treated with a sponge region and zero-gradient boundary conditions to eliminate reflections \citep{bodony2006analysis}.
+To verify the far-field treatment, the domain geometry and sponge strength were varied and the eigenvalues and eigenvectors analyzed in Appendix \ref{appendix C}.